google/go-cloud/internal/docs/design.md

 project.

 Instead, we follow the example of [`database/sql`][] and separate out the implementation-agnostic logic from the interface.
-We call the interface the **driver type** and the wrapper the **user-facing type**.
+The implementation-agnostic logic-containg concrete type is the **portable type**.
+We call the interface the **driver**.
 Visually, it looks like this:

 ![Diagram showing user code depending on blob.Bucket, which holds a